loda-lang/loda-programs/programs/oeis/list3.md

 * [A181183](http://oeis.org/A181183) ([L03 program](181/A181183.asm)): a(n) = sigma(tau(n)) (mod 2).
 * [A181208](http://oeis.org/A181208) ([L08 program](181/A181208.asm)): Number of n X 4 binary matrices with no two 1's adjacent diagonally or antidiagonally.
 * [A181281](http://oeis.org/A181281) ([L19 program](181/A181281.asm)): A version of Josephus problem: a(n) is the surviving integer under the following elimination process.
 Arrange 1,2,3,...,n in a circle, increasing clockwise.
 Starting with i=1, delete the integer 4 places clockwise from i.
 Repeat, counting 4 places from the next undeleted integer, until only one integer remains.
+* [A181282](http://oeis.org/A181282) ([L04 program](181/A181282.asm)): a(n) is the number of associate Rota-Baxter words in one idempotent generator x and one idempotent operator P of degree n.
+Such words are Rota-Baxter words that begin and/or ends with x, and P is applied n times in the word.
 * [A181286](http://oeis.org/A181286) ([L07 program](181/A181286.asm)): Partial sums of floor(n^2/3) (A000212).
 * [A181287](http://oeis.org/A181287) ([L03 program](181/A181287.asm)): Numbers of the form i*5^j-1 (i=1..4, j >= 0).
 * [A181288](http://oeis.org/A181288) ([L34 program](181/A181288.asm)): Numbers of the form i*6^j-1 (i=1..5, j >= 0).